-32. Main Mix
+32. Main Mix Faders

-This knob controls the levels of signals sent to the main outputs: XLR [13] and 1/4" [11] and RCA tape output [10].
-All channels and stereo returns [7] that are not muted or turned fully down will wind up in the main mix.
+These faders control the levels of signals sent to the main outputs: XLR [13] and 1/4" [11] and tape [10].
+All channels and stereo returns that are not muted or turned fully down will wind up in the main mix.

-Fully counterclockwise is off, the center detent is unity gain, and fully clockwise provides 12 dB of additional gain.
+Fully counterclockwise is off and fully clockwise provides 10 dB of additional gain.
 This additional gain will typically never be needed, but once again, it's nice to know it's there.
-This is the knob to turn down at the end of the song when you want The Great Fade-Out.
+This is the fader to move down at the end of the song when you want The Great Fade-Out.